DexWrist: A Robotic Wrist for Constrained and Dynamic Manipulation

 • Reduces trajectory lengths, making policy learning more efficient

-A novel 2-DOF Parallel Kinematic Mechanism (PKM) achieves human-like kinematics while maintaining a one-to-one mapping between the two actuators and each of their DOF, making teleop and policy learning easier.
-The final DOF is achieved by mounting the wrist to a motor.
+A novel 2-DOF Parallel Kinematic Mechanism (PKM) achieves human-like kinematics with co-located DOFs while maintaining a one-to-one mapping between each actuator and output DOF.
+This improves constrained space performance by reducing arm movement needed for end effector rotation, provides more intuitive teleoperation, and simplifies the constraint jacobian.
+The final DOF is achieved by mounting the wrist to an arm.

 Custom Quasi-Direct Drive (QDD) actuators with brushless motors and a 13:1 planetary gearbox allows for dynamic tasks due to its backdriveability and speed, much how humanoid robots achieved dynamic movement using such actuators.